eliefaart/upholi/README.md

 | lib       | A rust crate that contains some types and functionality that 'app' and 'server' share. |

 ## Development status
-This project is primarily a hobby project for personal use, and not recommended to use in production.
-It is also a work in progress and I may still make breaking changes to the interface and data models until the application is released as v1
+This project is a hobby project for personal use, and not recommended to use in production.
+It is also a work in progress and I will likely be make breaking changes to the interface and data models until the application is released as v1.

 ## Encryption
 All files and data are end-to-end encrypted, with a few small exceptions.
 All encryption is done with AES using a 256-bit key.